What are dental implants?

 It depends on complexity, such as how much bone you have left on the missing teeth area.
 Suppose you have excellent teeth alignment, and only one tooth needs a replacement due to tooth decay with almost no bone loss.
 In this case, the implant's process duration is relatively short.
 You can have an implant without waiting, and the implant is ready for the crown impression in about three months.
 However, after an extraction, you need a bone graft most of the time to preserve the bone, then place the implants.
 If this is the case, 3-4 months more may be needed.
 If you want to have a full mouth dental implant, the process would be different.
 You could have teeth by tonight, but it all depends on the situation.
 However, if you have gingivitis, jawbone loss, or your teeth are misaligned, the implant process takes longer because you require another procedure first.

 Does the dental implant procedure hurt?

 We understand that people are afraid of getting drilled into their jaw.
 Just like with any cavity treatment, we use local anesthesia for dental implants.
 You might feel slight discomfort when the needle goes into your gum.
 However, after 5 min or so, there will be no pain.
-In general, when the tooth is extracted, and the implant is placed later that day, it hurts more after the extraction than after implant placement.
+In general, when the tooth is extracted, and we place the implant 3 to 6 months after a tooth extraction to allow the root area to heal.
 Most people who have had dental implants have said that there is minimal discomfort involved in the procedure.

 What are the Advantage and disadvantages of dental implants?